 Failure to send a Connecticut notice of intent to lien is fatal to your claim.

 Mechanics Lien FAQ

 A Connecticut mechanics lien is an effective tool that helps make sure you will be paid for the construction materials and/or labor you supplied.
 It is a legal claim that guarantees payment for contractors and suppliers.

-With a valid Nevada mechanics lien, you have an interest in the improved property.
+With a valid Connecticut mechanics lien, you have an interest in the improved property.
 When a mechanics lien is filed on the property you worked on, the property becomes collateral for uncollected payments.

-In determining whether a party has lien rights, Connecticut uses a “physical enhancement test,”¹ which requires that a party must have provided labor or materials that physically improved a property, laid the groundwork for it, or be an important part of its enhancement.
+In determining whether a party has lien rights, Connecticut uses a “physical enhancement test,”¹ which requires a party to have provided labor or materials that physically improved a property or laid the groundwork for it, or be an important part of its enhancement.

 The labor or materials must have also been used in the construction, repair, or removal of a building, or in the enhancement or subdivision of land.

 A Connecticut mechanics lien must be filed within 90 days of the date of last providing labor or materials.²